Online marketplace Letgo sued after Denver-area slayings

 It also contends that had Letgo implemented stricter verification policies, it would not have taken police two weeks to track down the suspect.

+In the “Terms of Service” section on OfferUp’s website, the company encourages third-party meetup spots like police stations to be placed in well-lit, busy areas with surveillance cameras, but says users acknowledge there are risks when buying and selling on an internet-based marketplace.

+“It is possible that other users may attempt to physically harm or defraud you or obtain information from you for fraudulent purposes,” according to the terms, which also note that OfferUp does not investigate or verify any user’s criminal background.

-In addition to negligence, the lawsuit accuses Letgo and OfferUp of fraud, misrepresentation and deceptive and unfair trade practices.
+In addition to negligence, Thursday’s lawsuit accuses Letgo and OfferUp of fraud, misrepresentation and deceptive and unfair trade practices.
 It is seeking damages to be determined by a jury.

 Jossline Roland used to work for the Law Offices of Dianne Sawaya in Denver.
-The office filed the lawsuit along with another firm based in Los Angeles.
+That office filed the lawsuit along with Geragos & Geragos, another firm based in Los Angeles.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.